Misanthropy: Antinatalism and human extinction

 Antinatalism is commonly endorsed by misanthropic thinkers.
-But there are also many other ways that could lead to the extinction of the human species.
-This field is still relatively speculative but various suggestions have been made about threats to the long-term survival of the human species.
-An often-discussed scenario involves the outbreak of a worldwide nuclear war leaving Earth uninhabitable.
-Another threat is posed by advances in nano-technology, which may at some point lead to the development of self-replicating nanorobots that could get out of control.
-In the field of medicine, scientific advances could be used to create a deadly super-pathogen that could spread rapidly.
-While such cases are usually seen as terrible scenarios and dangerous threats, misanthropes may instead interpret them as reasons for hope that the abhorrent age of humanity in history may soon come to an end.
-A similar sentiment is expressed by Bertrand Russell, who states in relation to the existence of human life on earth and its misdeeds that they are "a passing nightmare; in time the earth will become again incapable of supporting life, and peace will return."
+However, there are numerous other ways that could lead to the involuntary extinction of the human species, with various suggestions having been made about threats to the long-term survival of the human species, including nuclear wars, self-replicating nanorobots, or super-pathogens.
+While such cases can be seen as terrible scenarios for all life, misanthropes may instead interpret them as reasons for hope that the dominance of humanity in history will eventually come to an end.
+A similar sentiment is expressed by Bertrand Russell.
+He states in relation to the existence of human life on earth and its misdeeds that they are "a passing nightmare; in time the earth will become again incapable of supporting life, and peace will return."